amoshnin/TypeScript-Programming.Language/README.md

 # Lemo-Programming-Language and Interpreter

-Small programming language and interpreter, whose design is inspired by BASIC language and is written fully in Rust.
+Lemo is a programming language and interpreter, which I developed during the Summer Holidays of 2021.
+The motivation for developing it was pure interest and curiosity in learning how programming languages work and are implemented under the hood.
+The design of the language is heavily inspired by BASIC and the language it is written in is TypeScript (superset of JavaScript).

 **Author**: Artem Moshnin <br/>
 **Resources used**: [Gabriele Tomassetti's blog entries](https://tomassetti.me/resources-create-programming-languages/) with numerous useful resources (Books & Articles)